alvinjaison/devops-documentations/git/README.md

 step 12: save  or command + s
-step 13: check the status called "git status " step 14 : check the difference between previoues and present changes made step 15 : now add to the local directory by using command git add html file step 16 : git commit -m "wwrite a message wt changed you made " step 17: open html file in the desktop and check the changes we made step 18: if changes are made then add this to remote directory
+step 13: check the status called "git status " step 14 : check the difference between previoues and present changes made step 15 : now add it to local directory by using command git add html file step 16 : git commit -m "wwrite a message wt changed you made " step 17: open html file in the desktop and check the changes we made step 18: if changes are made then add this to remote directoryg
           NOTE : if not check the error and change according to that step 19 : adding the local content to remote by using the command called git push step 20 : refresh the local html file and remote code file in the github